simoneSantoni/data-viz-smm635/README.md

 ## Materials & readings

 SMM635 sticks with a GitHub-based workflow.
-The only way to get access to the latest version of lecture notes, code, and data is to use GitHub.
+The only way to get access to the latest version of lecture notes, code, and data is to use this GitHub repo.

 For this module, you aren't required to purchase any book, whereas it is key you carefully consider the following set of __mandatory materials__: